google/material-design-lite/docs/getting-started.md

 ### Creating the skeleton index.html file

-Now that we have the environment set up, create a simple `index.html` file, and include the assets needed for MDLv2.
+Now that you have the environment set up, create a simple `index.html` file, and include the assets needed for MDLv2.
 Put the following within `index.html` in the `greeting-app` directory:

 ```html